 Jacob Felderman is a Partner in Tyson & Mendes’ Denver offices.
-Mr. Felderman has in-depth experience in a number of practice areas including: professional liability, premises liability, product liability and commercial & general civil litigation in California and Colorado.
+Mr. Felderman has in-depth experience in a number of practice areas, including: general negligence, professional liability, premises liability, product liability, personal injury, and commercial & general civil litigation in California and Colorado.

-In his free time, Mr. Felderman enjoys rock climbing, mountaineering, skiing, and spending time with his lovely family.
+In his free time, Mr. Felderman enjoys rock climbing, mountaineering, skiing, and spending time with his wife and two sons.

 Recent PostsDram Shop Wrongful Death Damage: Which Damages Cap Prevails?